-Once a decision is made to install a surge arrester of a particular type, design details when it comes to ideal mounting arrangement and how to deal with various line and earth lead issues can prove a challenge.
-These details can be made the more complex because a number of different considerations need to be addressed, including mechanical, electrical, surge and steady state issues.
-U.S.-based arrester expert, Jonathan Woodworth, provides useful information and recommendations in this regard.
+Once a decision is made to install a surge arrester of a particular type, design details when it comes to ideal mounting arrangement and how to properly deal with various line and earth lead issues can prove a challenge.
+These details are made the more complex because a variety of different considerations need to be addressed, including mechanical, electrical, surge and steady state issues.
+U.S.-based arrester consultant, Jonathan Woodworth, provides useful information and recommendations in this area.

 Substation Type Arrester Line Leads